DonaldKellett/Brainfuck/README.md

 *Related Kata (Codewars): [My smallest code interpreter (aka Brainf**k)](http://www.codewars.com/kata/my-smallest-code-interpreter-aka-brainf-star-star-k)*

-My implementations of the Brainfuck Interpreter in a number of Turing-complete scripting languages.
+My implementations of the Brainfuck Interpreter in a number of Turing-complete programming languages.
 Complete with comments throughout the code to explain what is happening in the interpreter.
 Guaranteed to work properly for all *valid* Brainfuck programs, with or without comments.  **MIT Licensed**

 ## Brainfuck - The Language